dhawal543/CLIPO-AI-ASSIGNMENT/README.md

-# Video Player with Customizable Subtitles
+# Video Player with Customizable Subtitles(Will update this by 30-05-2024 11:59 PM)

 This project is a web-based video player that allows users to customize subtitles in various styles and templates.
 It includes features for video playback, subtitle customization, and supports subtitle files in SRT format.